 There is no standardized economy in the Ninth World.
-The most common system is barter.
-Here are some helpful excerpts from the Ninth World Guidebook that address the matter:
+The most common system is barter, as explained in the Ninth World Guidebook.
+Here are some helpful excerpts that address the matter:

 In other words, when the butcher tells the woman in the dairy that a certain amount of meat is worth 2 shins, she knows to give him 2 shins’ worth of cheese in payment, even though no shins or coins of any kind are exchanged.

 In heavily populated areas like the Steadfast, people might earn a daily wage in shins—anywhere from a few shins for a peasant to a few hundred shins for a merchant.
 Many people, in both populated and rural areas, work for something other than money, such as housing, food, livestock, or other necessities.